 Your healthcare professional may also require a chaperone to be present for certain consultations in accordance with our Chaperone Policy.

-A copy of our Chaperone Information Leaflet can be downloaded here or if you have any questions or comments regarding this, please contact the Practice Manager.
+Chaperone Information Leaflet.
+If you have any questions or comments regarding this, please contact the Practice Manager.

 We aim to provide all patients with an efficient and friendly service.
 However problems and misunderstandings do occur.
 If you are unhappy with the care or service, please let us know so that we can try to put things right quickly: